 Reepham REP1 requires provision of a sports hall for the high school.
 This will benefit children of high school age.
+REP2 allocates land for employment uses, which will provide opportunities for local employment.

 Cawston GNLP0293 requires provision of a pedestrian crossing to reach the primary school.
 Although primarily of benefit to primary age children, the crossing will benefit other residents also.